MALHAWK Logo

 BlueVPS OU is an offshore VPS (Virtual Private Server) provider registered in Estonia that rents virtual servers to clients worldwide.
 You can rent a server from them while relying on Estonia's privacy laws.
 However, when you rent the server, you can choose to have it physically spun up in a data center in the US.
 Attackers do this to blend in.
 If a network admin at a US company sees a PC talking to Estonia or Russia, they might block it immediately via Geo-IP blocking.
 But if the PC is talking to an IP in Ashburn, Virginia it looks like normal, legitimate web traffic.
 The server in Virginia then acts as a proxy, secretly routing the stolen data back to the attackers.
 So it's Estonian-registered, US-hosted, Russian-controlled infrastructure.

-Interestingly, other OysterLoader samples in some threat reports show an almost similar IP within the same subnet - 85.239.53.66, which resolves to the domain funkyfirmware.com, that is likely the domain holding the payload.
+Interestingly, other OysterLoader samples in some threat reports show an almost similar IP within the same subnet such as - 85.239.53.66, which resolves to the domain funkyfirmware.com, that is likely the domain holding the payload.
 While I couldn't resolve that domain from my sample, the close similarity of IPs across the samples likely means that these are part of the same C2 infrastructure, I am not certain of this but i have a strong hunch.
 It confirms that even when a loader seems "quiet" and is buried in certificate validation noise, the clues to its true destination are often hidden in plain sight within the network metadata.
 When I run the sample the only visual response i get is this error message box.

 alt text